Boston Dynamics CEO on the company’s top 3 robots, AI, and viral videos

 In other words, it’s much easier to direct a robot to take care of a task for you if you’ve already taught the robot how to stand, walk, navigate, and so on.
 But Boston Dynamics isn’t only doing athletic AI.

 “We’re doing some low parts of the scholarly AI.
-So for instance, in our warehouse robot, we have systems that know about that we have to build a palate.
+So for instance, in our warehouse robot, we have systems that know about that we have to build a pallet.
 We’re going to need boxes from over there, and they can schedule things.
 But it’s all in this very well-controlled world.
 It doesn’t deal with the uncertainty of [a] big world out there.”

 One way of avoiding that big world when you’re building robots is to train them in simulation.
 And so that’s exactly what Boston Dynamics does.